andypbrowne/andypbrowne/content/blog/new-jack-city/new-jack-city.md

 ## The Extremes

-Because any other point of interest is a vast distance away from Barstow, New Jack City was was an oasis for me.
+Because any other point of interest is a vast distance away from Barstow, New Jack City was an oasis for me.
 Being out in nature with my friends and getting in some great (world class) climbing is a really fond memory.
 It was also a time of extremes for me.
 I was extremely isolated, but it brought me closer to the people I cared about.

 My friends and I were training for a deployment to Iraq.
 We would spend weeks doing maneuvers in the desert, making a certain choreography with tanks and armored personnel carriers.
 The military has a long history of training in the high desert.
 Temperatures could reach 120 degrees F in the summer and drop as much as 50 degrees at night.